-History seminar courses are offered each school year - course descriptions can be found below.
+History seminar courses are offered on a rotating basis and are not offered every year.
+Course descriptions can be found below.
 These courses are semester long electives within the Social Studies Department for juniors and seniors.
 These classes focus on a specific era or event in history for the semester, and topics change annually.
 These courses are designed for those who are interested in taking an additional history course after completing the ninth and tenth grade requirements.